-We recognise that children who have SEND or certain health conditions can face additional safeguarding challenges.
+We recognise that children who have SEND or certain health or physical health conditions can face additional safeguarding challenges.
 We accept the additional barriers that can exist when recognising abuse and neglect of children in this group of children.
 These can include: